lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_blind_certainty_and_control.md

 [<img src="../../../../images/mandalas/mandala-leading_others_to_question_certainty.jpg" width="512"/>](../../../../images/mandalas/mandala-leading_others_to_question_certainty.jpg)

-### How "Is there not another way?" an antidote to "the libido dominandi"?
+### How is the question "Is there not another way?" an antidote to "the libido dominandi"?

 [Openness GPT v11](../../README.md#openness-gpt-v11):